the-cult-of-integral/discord-raidkit/README.md

 ### Osiris Guide
 [Introduction](#discord-raidkit) | [Installation Guide](#installation-guide) | [Anubis Guide](#anubis-guide) | [Qetesh Guide](#qetesh-guide) | [Seth Guide](#seth-guide) | [Thoth Guide](#thoth-guide)

-To use Osiris, run the `main.py` file (not to be confused with Anubis' or Thoth's main.py file).
+To use Osiris, run the `main.py` file.
 The usage of Osiris is straight-forward, so I'll quickly cover it, then spend most of this guide linking various resources to gaining that crucial holy-grail; the targets Auth token.
 - Nuking the targets account will remove their friends, servers, change their language to symbols and, whilst active at least, flick between dark and light mode (although this stops when Osiris is exited).
 When Osiris asks you for the number of threads, just put **10** or something.

 - Finding information on the target will display a few things, but the two most important things are the email and phone number (they may not have a phone number connected).